From Athens to Corinth, passing through Antioch and Ephesus, St. Paul spent time in most of the cities that made up the known world during his time.

 What’s considered Paul’s “first journey” started in the year 45 and ended in 49.
 Together with Barnabas, a Cypriot Jew converted to Christianity, Paul traveled across the island of Cyprus, Barnabas’s homeland, preaching the Gospel in several synagogues.
 They then set sail from Paphos, on the southwest coast of Cyprus, and reached the port of Perga, in Anatolia, modern-day Turkey.

 Paul and Barnabas then left for Konya, a city just south of Ankara, in present-day Turkey, but were forced to leave again, this time for the nearby town of Lystra.
 Here Paul healed a sick man and the local pagan community began to believe he was sent by God.
 But soon enough, the same people who contested him in Konya reached Lystra and instigated a group of locals to stone Paul, forcing him to flee.
 He then reached the city of Derbe, also in modern-day Turkey, and from there back to Lystra, Konya and finally Antioch of Syria on the Orontes, a city of ancient Syria now in modern-day Turkey, where his journey originated.
-Here Paul reports that through his message many pagans now know the word of God.
+Here Paul reports that, through his message, many pagans got to know the word of God.

 Paul’s second journey started in the year 49 and ended in 52.
 This time, Paul hit the road to check back on those early Christian communities he helped found during his first trip.